Table of Contents

-Add mulch to prevent weeds from shooting up and stealing the nutrients your pepper plants need to grow.
+Top dress with mulch to prevent weeds from shooting up and stealing the nutrients your pepper plants need to grow.
 Mulching also keeps the roots cool and moist.

 Pepper plants tend to go through a lot of calcium and phosphorus in the growing season, so remember to add a sprinkle of bone meal to the surface of the soil every four weeks, going to every two weeks once the plants start to really put on flowers and through the fruiting cycle.

 This simple addition of bone meal will prevent a host of calcium deficiency issues including leaf curl and blossom end rot on fruits.